 Brent Henningson: Yes, that’s absolutely right.
 If you have an owner and two assistants, that generally is going to make sense.
 There is an age component too…going back to how defined benefit plans work.
 With a 401(k), you’re defining the contribution, just like the name defined contribution says.
-You can put in $19,500 ($20,500 now).
+You can put in $19,500 ($22,500 now and $30,000 with the catch-up contribution).
 You can do that every single year, but what that contribution ends up being worth at the end, at retirement, is anybody’s guess because it’s going to be based on what the market earns and what they invested in.
 With a DB plan, it’s the exact opposite.
-You define upfront what the benefit will be at retirement, and for an owner who wants to max out, that could be [about] $3 million at age 62.
-They could get a payout of roughly $3 million.
-You can imagine someone who’s, let’s say 50 and they have 10 to 12 years to get to that horizon, they can put in a lot of money to get to that $3 million.
+You define upfront what the benefit will be at retirement, and for an owner who wants to max out, that could be [about] $3 million at age 62 ($3.4 million now).
+They could get a payout of roughly [$3.4 million].
+You can imagine someone who’s, let’s say 50 and they have 10 to 12 years to get to that horizon, they can put in a lot of money to get to that [$3.4 million].
 Someone who’s younger, let’s say someone who’s 25 and they have like 40 years to get there…the contributions for someone that young usually aren’t going to be worth it.
 Usually, they need to be at least late thirties or early forties for it to make sense.

 Andy Wang: But it does come down to how much income there is also, right?
 So, if you have a 30 year old, who has an online business, for example, and they’re generating a lot of income annually, it may make sense to set up a DB plan?
 To what extent does the age does come into play when calculating how much one can put into it?